Why Shares of Starbucks Are Down Again Today

 What happened

-Shares of coffee giant Starbucks (NASDAQ: SBUX) were down again on Tuesday, as investors continued to digest the company's response to the coronavirus pandemic after COVID-19 spread to the U.S. and Europe.
+Shares of Starbucks (NASDAQ: SBUX) were down again on Wednesday afternoon, after the company said that most of its China stores have reopened and that it will step up its share-buyback plans.

-As of 11:30 a.m.
-EDT, Starbucks stock was down about 5% from Monday's closing price.
+As of 1 p.m.
+EDT, Starbucks' shares were down about 14.3% from Tuesday's closing price.

 So what